 SharePoint Online: How to Check In a Document using PowerShell?

-Check out-Check in feature in SharePoint avoids conflicts in typical collaboration environments, where multiple users may try to edit the same document at the same time.
-You must check in the document back in order to make the changes available to all other users, Even if the document is saved.
+Check out and Check in feature in SharePoint avoids conflicts in typical collaboration environments, where multiple users may try to edit the same document simultaneously.
+When you are finished making changes, You must check in the document back to make the changes available to all other users, Even if the document is saved.
+Checking in a document in SharePoint Online is a simple process and can be done in a few steps through web browser UI or PowerShell.

 How to Check In a document in SharePoint Online?